bcgov/platform-developer-docs/push-pull-artifacts-artifactory.md

 ---
 title: Push and pull artifacts in Artifactory

+slug: push-pull-artifacts-artifactory

 description: Describes how to push and pull artifacts in Artifactory for Docker-type repositories

 keywords: push, pull, Artifactory, docker, artifact, repositories, projects

-page purpose: Describes how to test your account and pull locally and push and pull artifacts.
+page_purpose: Describes how to test your account and pull locally and push and pull artifacts.

 audience: technical lead, developer

 author: Jonathan Bond

-content owner: Cailey Jones
+content_owner: Cailey Jones

 ---
 # Push and pull artifacts in Artifactory